tol-is/tailwind-compositor/plugin/readme.md

 ## Motivation

-There is no right and wrong when it comes to artistic expression and that applies to typography also.
-But when the purpose is to make a reading experience pleasing, then a consistent, predictable rhythm, between lines of text and layout elements is one method that's been proven to work.
+There is no right and wrong when it comes to artistic expression.

+But when the purpose is to make a reading experience pleasing, then a consistent, predictable rhythm, between lines of text and layout elements is one method, that over the last 80 years or so has been repeatedly proven to produce timeless quality.

 #### High Fault Tolerance